pa2nther/project5/README.md

 Stackoverflow.com and the mozilla developer network were consulted as resources.

 The index is brought up to acess the map.
 Mjscript contains the code for the application and Mstyle is the css file.
-The site is hosted on github
+The site is hosted on github at http://pa2nther.github.io/project5